Kaira is an intersex asylum seeker from a Latin American country.

 A common problem faced by LGBTI people seeking asylum is that they are often placed in housing with people from their own countries, or one of the other 76 countries where homosexuality is illegal.
 Those people can be as homophobic as the ones they are escaping.

-Kaira moved in MRI’s housing in December 2017 and, for the first time in years, they felt safe and at home.
+Kaira moved in Micro Rainbow’s housing in December 2017 and, for the first time in years, they felt safe and at home.

 “The fear and uncertainty living in these other places was killing me.
 Now I finally feel safe because I live with people who respect me”.